The Church of Jesus Christ of Latter-day Saints in the United Kingdom

 The Church of Jesus Christ of Latter-day Saints in the United Kingdom refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in the United Kingdom.
-In 2019, the United Kingdom had the 2nd most LDS Church members per capita among countries in Europe, behind Portugal.
+In 2019, the United Kingdom had the second highest number of LDS Church members per capita among countries in Europe, behind Portugal.

+History

+LDS Church missionaries first arrived in the UK in 1837, though, according to the church, a large number of converts ultimately emigrated to the United States so that, by 1870, nearly half of Utah's population were British immigrants.

 Church activity in the UK

 The LDS Church opened its Mormon Helping Hands programme in Britain.
 The project runs off of donations and volunteer work from church members, and provides service in local communities by Latter-day Saints who live there.

 In the summer of 2013, the United Kingdom hosted the first official church pageant outside of North America.
 Titled "Truth Will Prevail", it told the story of early missionary efforts in Britain.
 The pageant included 33 core cast members, 300 family cast, and a 150-voice choir.